Zero Desire for Chin Filler Treatment

 So I said yes.

-We spent about 30 minutes in the consultation room, having my photos taken and analyzing them.
+I spent about 30 minutes in the consultation room, having my photos taken and getting them analyzed.

-Dr Sylvia Ramirez explained that a good rule of thumb to see if your face is proportionate is to apply the rule of one-third, i.e. the vertical length should be the same from 1) forehead hairline to the lowest point on the nose bridge, 2) lowest point on the nose bridge to the nose tip, 3) nose tip to the tip of the chin.
+Dr Sylvia Ramirez explained that a good rule of thumb to see if your face is proportionate is to apply the one-third rule, i.e. the vertical length should be the same from 1) forehead hairline to the lowest point on the nose bridge, 2) lowest point on the nose bridge to the nose tip, 3) nose tip to the tip of the chin.

 Much to my relief, she said that my face was in rather good proportion.
 Hence, she would not be adding a lot of length to my chin.
 Phew!
 Horse-face fear erased.
 Witchy-face fear crossed off.